futuredapp/hauler/README.md

 # Features

-Hauler library provides highly customizable `HaulerView` which provides swipe to dismiss functionality.
+Hauler library comes with highly customizable `HaulerView` which provides swipe to dismiss functionality.
 It also ships with `databinding` module which contains Binding Adapters for smoother experience with Android Data Binding implementation.

-# How to use
+# Usage

  Activity which is meant to be dismissed must contain `HaulerView` as a root view and `NestedScrollView` (or other `View` what supports nested scroll) as its child.
 Make sure your `NestedScrollview`'s attribute `android:fillViewport` is set to `true` otherwise it might not behave as